apaz-cli/pgen/README.md

 characters of the input.
 For `pgen`, you define both a tokenizer and a parser.
 The tokenizer recognizes and groups together sequences of characters into tokens.
-It uses the [maximal munch](https://en.wikipedia.org/wiki/Maximal_munch) heuristic and throws an error if there are ambiguities.
+It uses the [maximal munch](https://en.wikipedia.org/wiki/Maximal_munch) heuristic and selects the first rule if there are ambiguities.
 Then the parser strings together the token stream coming from the tokenizer into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).